-Boom and Bust- The Herring Capital of the World Posted on January 28th, 2020 by
+Boom and Bust- The Herring Capital of the World

 Today we travelled from Myvatn to Siglufjordur, a small town on the northern coast of Iceland.
 One of the main reasons we travelled to Siglufjordur is because of the major boom and bust nature of the town with the fishing and selling of herring.
 Siglufjordur was not even a town before 1900, just scattered families in a common area.
 Once the Norwegians discovered that herring migrate to this fjord during the 2-3 months during the summer, it caused a huge transformation.
 This place turned from a few families into the 5th largest population in Iceland.
 The town grew exponentially overnight causing massive growth of houses, infrastructure, and money.
 The herring were ultimately overfished and were not able to be made profitable, causing a large economic bust here and for much of the population to move away.
 Between 1903 and 1968 Siglufjordur changed from nothing to contributing 40% of all exports for the country of Iceland, and then back to somewhat of a ghost town for a while.